The aim of our curriculum is to enable children to make positive life and learning choices so they can succeed in the future.

 Staff make creative links between curriculum subject areas, making learning enjoyable, ambitious and relevant for the children.
 Teachers and Support Staff promote the development of thinking skills and positive learning behaviours to equip children to be resilient, independent and motivated learners.
 Much of the children’s learning centres around cross-curricular themes, through which curriculum subjects are taught discretely.
 Staff are committed to enabling each child to achieve their fullest potential.
 Lessons and activities are designed to encourage children to enjoy and seek a challenge, to view mistakes as helpful learning experiences and to not set limits on themselves.

-Each class regularly enjoy learning experiences at educational sites away from school which really enhance their learning.
-In the past the children have visited, Celtic Harmony, Bedford Castle, The Shuttleworth Collection and Year 3 and 4 were evacuated to Holdenby House.
+Each class regularly enjoys enriching learning experiences in school and at educational sites away from school which really enhance their learning.

 Positivity, Individuality, Diversity